About Us Contact Us Feedback Link To Us Maps Of India CD Map Solutions RSS Feeds

 IPO Scams - Overview

 IPO Scams are well structured game played by the absolute opportunists consisting of intermediaries, financiers and bank employees, who make a lot of money by controlling shares meant for retail investors in Initial Public Offer (IPO), as the per the statement of the Securities Exchange Board of India.
-In the last few years, the capital market in India went through a rapid transformation.
-The increased use of information technology and the integration of financial markets have stepped up the risk profile of the capital market.

 The two major IPO scams in the Indian Capital market were the Harshad Mehta scam in the year 1992 and the Ketan Parekh scam in the year 2001.
-The IPO Scams opened up the latent loopholes in the Indian capital market
+The IPO Scams opened up the latent loopholes in the Indian capital market.

 IPO Scams - Causes